Pranali-coder/Delta-demo/README.md

 # Delta-demo
-This is demo for GIT &amp; GITHUB class
+This is demo for GIT &amp; GITHUB class.